English people: Australia

 From the beginning of the colonial era until the mid-20th century, the vast majority of settlers to Australia were from the British Isles, with the English being the dominant group.
 Among the leading ancestries, increases in Australian, Irish and German ancestries and decreases in English, Scottish and Welsh ancestries appear to reflect such shifts in perception or reporting.
 These reporting shifts at least partly resulted from changes in the design of the census question, in particular the introduction of a tick box format in 2001.
 English Australians have more often come from the south than the north of England.

 Australians of English descent, are both the single largest ethnic group in Australia and the largest 'ancestry' identity in the Australian census.
 In the 2016 census, 7.8 million or 36.1% of the population identified as "English" or a combination including English, a numerical increase from 7.2 million over the 2011 census figure.
 The census also documented 907,572 residents or 3.9% of Australia as being born in England, and are the largest overseas-born population.

 New Zealand

 English ancestry is the largest single ancestry New Zealanders share.
 Several million New Zealanders are estimated to have some English ancestry From 1840, the English comprised the largest single group among New Zealand's overseas-born, consistently being over 50 percent of the total population.

 Despite this, after the early 1850s, the English-born slowly fell from being a majority of the colonial population.
 In the 1851 census, 50.5% of the total population were born in England, this proportion fell to 36.5% (1861) and 24.3% by 1881.
+New Zealand's foundational culture was English, given the strong representation in the mid and late-nineteenth century with the English being the largest in migration inflows.

-In the most recent Census in 2013, there were 215,589 English-born representing 21.5% of all overseas-born residents or 5 percent of the total population and is still the most-common birthplace outside New Zealand.
+In the 2013 census, there were 215,589 English-born representing 21.5% of all overseas-born residents or 5 percent of the total population and the most-common birthplace outside New Zealand.

+In the recent 2018 census, 210,915 were born in England or 4.49% of the total population, a slight decrease from 2013.